 The epic and popular Olympic Peninsula Loop will take you through stunning rainforests, alpine highlands, and past beautiful lakeshores.
-The route is famous for its hiking trails, camping spots, and natural beauty and one of the most scenic road trips in Washington State.
+The route is famous for its hiking trails, camping spots, and natural beauty and is one of the most scenic road trips in Washington State.

 You can start the morning exploring Edmonds and then take the Edmonds ferry to Kingston with your car and start your road trip from there, traveling south and then west along the coast of the Salish Sea.

 It’s going to take you about 12 hours to make the loop trip from Seattle and back, but you may have some time for stops along the way if you leave early in the morning.
 You can stop to rest and explore Port Townsend, a quaint coastal town offering fun activities like hiking, kayaking, and sailing.
 While I’ve gone on many day trips from Seattle to Olympic National Park, it’s best if you have a few days to spare.